enrutado-ficheros-con-unplugin-vue-router

 app.mount('#app')

 Unplugin Vue Router maintains compatibility with Vue Router.
-It is not a replacement, but an extension.
+It’s not a replacement, but an extension.

 Basic File Structure

-• The route / will take you to the index.vue component.
+• The route / would take you to the index.vue component

-• The route /contact will take you to the contact.vue component.
+• The route /contact would take you to the contact.vue component

-• The route /about will take you to the about.vue component.
+• The route /about would take you to the about.vue component

 Nested Routes

 Create subdirectories for nested routes.
-Each subdirectory within /pages creates a new segment in the route.
+Each subdirectory inside /pages creates a new segment in the route.
 For example,

 The Special Case of Index in Routes

-You may have noticed that index has somewhat special behavior.
+You’ve seen that index has a somewhat special behavior.
 This file represents the base route of its directory.
 With this structure:

-It is a very common behavior in routing, file servers, etc.
+This is very common behavior in routing, file servers, etc.

 Dynamic Routes and Parameters